buildinspace/peru/README.md

 curl module pathogen:
     url: https://codeload.github.com/tpope/vim-pathogen/tar.gz/v2.3
-    # Run this command after fetching.
-In this case, it unpacks the archive.
+    # Untar the archive after fetching.
-    build: tar xfz vim-pathogen-2.3.tar.gz
+    unpack: tar
-    # After the build command, use this subdirectory as the root of the module.
+    # After the unpack, use this subdirectory as the root of the module.
     export: vim-pathogen-2.3/autoload/

 git module vim-solarized: